Built-form/shipping/README.md

 #### Per-country latest-date semantics

+> [!NOTE]
-Because the Amazon snapshot is written to the database one country at a time over a ~30-minute window each morning, the stock-snapshot endpoints resolve the **latest snapshot date per `(asin, country)`** rather than a single date per ASIN.
+> Because the Amazon snapshot is written to the database one country at a time over a ~30-minute window each morning, the stock-snapshot endpoints resolve the **latest snapshot date per `(asin, country)`** rather than a single date per ASIN.
 A country that already wrote today's data shows today; a country still waiting in the collector queue continues showing yesterday.
 This prevents the partial-refresh "disappearing countries" artefact.

 ---